Coronavirus second wave: Will there be another lockdown in India

 New Delhi, Sep 29: British Prime Minister, Boris Johnson set out a fresh set of restrictions for the next months in the wake of a second wave of coronavirus hitting the recovery in the UK.

 Several countries have allayed fears of a second wave of coronavirus.
-On Saturday, Maharashtra Chief Minister, Udhav Thackeray expressed apprehensions of a "second wave" of coronavirus transmission as more people are moving out for work, and called for stricter compliance with norms.
+On Saturday, Maharashtra Chief Minister, Uddhav Thackeray expressed apprehensions of a "second wave" of coronavirus transmission as more people are moving out for work, and called for stricter compliance with norms.
 Speaking at a virtual meeting with ministers and officials of Marathwada and Nashik divisions on the COVID-19 situation, the CM expressed concerns over asymptomatic patients, allowed to remain at home, stepping out without proper precautions and infecting others.

 Unlock 5.0 guidelines: Here is what to expect